gsomnath/IbmBuildABotChallenge2021/README.md

 <b>Youtube Link: </b>https://www.youtube.com/watch?v=C7N9rBeYAZ0

+---
+<b>Note: </b>
-<b>Note: </b> To create static web page and to do some api routing, SpringBoot has been used.
-Dummy API created in IBM ACE and data we kept at shared memory to impletent the dummy APIs qucikly.
+1. To create static web page and to do some api routing, SpringBoot has been used. </n>
+2. Dummy API created in IBM ACE and data we kept at shared memory to impletent the dummy APIs qucikly. </n>
+3. Used ngrok to expose our local endpoint to interner, so that Watson can access the endpoint.